kubealex/libvirt-ocp4-provisioner/README.md

 Pull Secret can be retrived easily at [https://github.com/dmacvicar/terraform-provider-libvirt](https://cloud.redhat.com/openshift/install/pull-secret)

 HTPasswd provider is created after the installation, you can use ocp_user and ocp_pass to login!

+**DISCLAIMER**
+This project is for testing/lab only, it is not supported in any way by Red Hat nor endorsed.

+Feel free to suggest modifications/improvements.

+Alex